bandprotocol/bandpress/docs/whitepaper.md

 ### Bonded Token Issuance

 Dataset token issuance is controlled by the curation group's bonding curve bonded with Band token.
 Bonding curve concept is [originally proposed](https://medium.com/@simondlr/tokens-2-0-curved-token-bonding-in-curation-markets-1764a2e0bee5) by [Simon de la Rouviere](https://twitter.com/simondlr).
 Bonding curve ensures that (1) dataset token's price always goes up as the supply increases, and (2) token holders always have an option to "exit" by selling their dataset tokens to receive back proportional BAND back.
+This ensures that the dataset tokens always remain liquid and useful in any situation, protecting the incentive mechanisms crucial for successful operation.

 #### Value-Supply Function